CGRU2001/Minevancic/readme.md

 ## Installation

-Clone this repo and clone into your server
+Clone this repo in your server

 ## Usage